Passover Seder plate

 The Passover Seder plate (קערה, ke'ara) is a special plate containing symbolic foods eaten or displayed at the Passover Seder.
-The purpose of the Passover Seder plate is to show all the foods that perpetuate and emphasize the ideas of the people of Israel, and are designed to express the uniqueness of the Seder.
-Another idea is to keep the foods close and ready for Seder night.
+It is used to show all the symbolic foods that are used for the Passover Seder.

 Symbolic foods

 Each of the six items arranged on the plate has special significance to the retelling of the story of Passover—the exodus from Egypt—which is the focus of this ritual meal.
 A seventh symbolic item used during the meal—the three matzos—is not considered part of the seder plate proper.

-The six traditional items on the Seder Plate are as follows:
+The six traditional items on the Seder Plate are:

 Maror and Chazeret

 Maror and Chazeret – Bitter herbs symbolizing the bitterness and harshness of the slavery that the Hebrews endured in Egypt.
-In Ashkenazi tradition, fresh romaine lettuce or endives (both representing the bitterness of the Roman invasions) or horseradish may be eaten as Maror in the fulfilment of the mitzvah of eating bitter herbs during the Seder.
+In Ashkenazi tradition, fresh romaine lettuce or endives (both representing the bitterness of the Roman invasions) or chazeret (horseradish) may be eaten as Maror in the fulfillment of the mitzvah of eating bitter herbs during the Seder.
 Chazeret are additional bitter herbs, usually romaine lettuce, that are used in the korech sandwich.